Founded in 1694, the Bank of England promotes the general public’s interests through maintaining monetary and financial stability.

 The Cyber-Duck team has enjoyed working with the Bank of England, producing a stunning website that showcases each feature of their new banknote’s design.

 We’d love to bring our creative, technical and marketing expertise to solve your digital challenges.
-Take a look at our latest work – and get in touch to find out more!
+Take a look at the client story for this project – and get in touch to find out more!